datacamp-content/courses-introduction-to-shell/chapter2.md

 and `grep` selects lines according to what they contain.
 In its simplest form,
-`grep` takes a piece of text followed by one or more filenames and prints all of the linesin those files that contain that text.
+`grep` takes a piece of text followed by one or more filenames and prints all of the lines in those files that contain that text.
 For example,
 `grep bicuspid seasonal/winter.csv`
 prints all of the lines from the winter data that contain "bicuspid".